 They’re basically everywhere

 “Cats almost rule the world,” says Watson.
 “Of the seven continents on Earth, only one of them doesn’t have cats.”
-Can you guess what it is?
+Can you guess which it is?
 That’s right—Antarctica!
-Interestingly, there are only 42 different pedigreed cat breeds (compare that to dogs, which have 340).
-You won’t want to miss seeing the cutest cat breeds as kittens.
+Interestingly, there are only 42 different pedigreed cat breeds (compare that to dogs, which have 340 pedigreed breeds).

 There’s a reason why they walk so quietly